github-copilot

 GitHub Copilot

-GitHub-native AI coding assistant for code completion, chat, reviews, and agentic development.
+GitHub-native AI coding assistant for chat, code review, and agent workflows.

-GitHub Copilot: GitHub-native AI coding assistant for code completion, chat, reviews, and agentic development..
+GitHub Copilot: GitHub-native AI coding assistant for chat, code review, and agent workflows.
 Pricing: From $10/mo + usage.
-Best for Developers who want AI help inside GitHub and mainstream IDEs and Teams standardizing on GitHub workflows, pull requests, and policy controls.
+Best for Developers who want AI assistance inside GitHub and mainstream IDEs and Teams already standardized on GitHub pull requests and reviews.

 Tool score: 8.8 / 10